 Seminar with Professor Aaron Jaffe and Professor Mark Goble at the University of California, Berkeley

-The Study of the U.S. Institute for Scholars on Contemporary American Literature is sponsored by the Bureau of Educational and Cultural Affairs at the Department of State with funding provided by the U.S. government and supported in its implementation by Seattle University.
+The Study of the U.S. Institute for Scholars on Contemporary American Literature is sponsored by the Bureau of Educational and Cultural Affairs at the U.S. Department of State with funding provided by the U.S. government and supported in its implementation by Seattle University.